Should I Use Fidelity’s BrokerageLink?

 When the option is available, we jump at the ability to create a more customized portfolio.
 Our goal is to build a more complete portfolio and most of the time we are able to lower their expense ratios.
 To combat a few of the cons mentioned above, I assist through a video meeting and screen share to help them with the initial setup so that they don’t have to worry about sucking up a whole evening or making a mistake.
 I am then able to monitor their investments and we set up quarterly meetings to deploy the new cash that accumulated.
 When these funds are deployed we are intentionally rebalancing their portfolio.

 Did you know that most people who have all of their investments tied up within their 401(k) don’t have access to real financial planning?
+That is because most financial planners require direct access to your investment in order to apply their fees, which your 401(k) doesn’t allow.
 Level Up Financial Planning was created to change that!

 Employers That Offer BrokerageLink